dsouths/happypharmacy/README.md

 If I take this project into production I plan to eliminate all known bugs including, if user clicks back button after completing a successful checkout (server 500 error) & issues with discount being applied, if the user applies discount but decides to add further products to the basket they cannot reapply the discount without completing a successful checkout.

 I can easily add new products & categories to scaleup the website for commerical use.
 I will also get the appropriate copyright for images of products used & if necessary go through the appropriate channels to sell pharmacy only products, if needed.
 Stripe currently asks for a "zip code" during payment, for production this will be changed to be coutnry specific.
 I also plan to include line items & images in the confirmation email, instead of just the order total.
 I would also like to incorporate a wishlist function to further improve the UX of the user.

+I have left the contact page for logged in users to encourage users to sign up.
+This page also acts as testimonials page, use the drop down menu for selection, & then logged in users can leave testimonial for the website.
+I have used this as a logged in function to stop anonymous users leaving spam or unwarranted negative feedback.
+The testimonials need to be approved by admin also before they show on the website.

 ## Final thoughts